Get Strategic Leader News

 What has to happen here - What is Precious - What is Expendable or Modifiable?
 Ghosn would say, the company for the most part determines its own faith.
 Develop a strategy, action plans, at every level of the company so everyone knows the contribution that is expected of them from the company.
 In Nissan’s case, the point was not to change culture just for the sake of change.
 He wanted to change the culture for the sake of performance.
 In every step he took, he was very careful not to institute changes that were not based strictly on the advantages they give Nissan to improve company performance.
 By showing that every change made was for the sake of performance and benefit to the company, gradually these changes were approved and accepted.

 How Can We Make It Happen?
 Ghosn is convinced that the biggest mistake leaders make is not connecting with people.
-Leaders must feel the situation, understand the expectation of people, and, respond to them in ways to improve overall performance.
+Leaders must feel the situation, understand the expectation of people, and respond to them in ways to improve overall performance.
 He believes people need to feel a strong personal and team commitment coming from the top.
 You have to listen deeply - not only to direct reports - into the organization.
-When you find something out of place act fast and empower as many people as possible to make decisions.
+When you find something out of place, act fast and empower as many people as possible to make decisions.
 Communicate not only what you are doing but the results also - then reward people.
 He believes that in the end results cement everything.
 They give you credibility - make people feel safe and want to sign on for the journey.

 How Do We Keep Making It Happen?
 Ghosn says that many times people make great speeches but frequently nothing happens.
 While words are important, they do not automatically translate into action.
 He believes that measurement pushes you into action.
 The only way you’re going to make sure actions are going to follow talk is by measurement.
 He believes in straight talk focused on results from his managers and employees.
 But he also believes in having an appreciation for simplicity in setting up monitoring indicators and surveys - not just to see how our customers rate the quality of sales processes, but also to understand what's going wrong.
 He believes that measuring objectively the way individuals and teams have contributed to the performance of the company is more useful for motivation than subjective views.